nguyensjsu/fa21-202-team-allstars/README.md

 ![Twin Tanks Class Diagram](https://user-images.githubusercontent.com/89321789/144721842-fc4b4416-0c23-4784-b412-16f7c8253426.png)

+ScoreManager is implemented using Singleton Design pattern.
+So that it can maintain all scores throughout the session. getBestScore() keep track of best score throughout the session. addScore() adds 5points each time players destroy AI tank reset() resets the players score after each game getScore() calculate the score based on the health and lives of the player then added to original score

 Command Pattern (for Tank movements, shoot, health features) by Guru Karthik

 - Command pattern is used for implementing for tank movement controls